Voices from the Field

 What does the integrated care model add to the GrandFamily Resource Center?

-In 2015, we received support from Philadelphia Health Partnership (then First Hospital Foundation) to expand the GFRC to reach GrandFamilies in primary care settings.
+In 2015, we received a grant from Philadelphia Health Partnership (then First Hospital Foundation) to expand the GFRC in 2016 to reach GrandFamilies in primary care settings.
 By housing GFRC programming in Federally Qualified Health Centers (FQHCs), we aimed to increase the access of high-need grandparent-headed families to comprehensive behavioral health services, health care, and wellness services.
 We felt that offering our services at health centers would minimize the stigma and discrimination associated with seeking support, while increasing coordination of care to improve overall health outcomes for both grandparents and children.

 Today, the GFRC offers programming in three FQHCs – 11th Street Family Health Center, Abbottsford Falls Family Practice, and Stephen Klein Wellness Center – and serves 47 grandparent-headed families raising 69 children—100% who have household incomes below the federal poverty line.
 At each site, we provide weekly group treatment, individual counseling and crisis intervention as needed, bi-monthly healthy living wellness workshops, and quarterly educational events for grandchildren and grandparents together.
 As program coordinator, Arlene Segal, a Master’s-level clinician with over 30 years of experience, works closely with health center staff and administrators to provide joint programming—from workshops on trauma-informed care principles and intervention strategies to hands-on classes on nutrition, cooking, mindfulness, and yoga.